Photography guidance

 When considering the learning outcomes and assessment criteria for your course unit, it is important to know what you are being asked to submit.
 These are known as your assessment requirements.
 These will typically include:

-HE6 Body of Work unit - Submitting your body of work
+HE6 level - Select your body of work

 All levels

-4. Reflective presentation/evaluation All levels - Your reflective presentation or evaluation will also help assessors to navigate your submission.
+- Your reflective presentation or evaluation (presentation or written) will also help assessors to navigate your submission.
 If you choose to include images of your work in this, we suggest roughly 10 to 12 images.
 This could help you to visually connect your reflections to your work.
 If you choose to present this as video, you can keep this very simple using a mobile phone or laptop— it could show you speaking about, or even handling, your work, you could use this to show aspects of scale, texture, physicality of materials or process.

 Guidance on Academic misconduct, plagiarism and use of Artificial Intelligence (AI):